DefProc/TweetUpdater/readme.txt

 * YOURLS

-External:
+External services:

 * Bit.ly
 * Stwnsh
 * TinyURL
 * ZZ.GD

-Posts can be ommited from being tweeted based on their category.
+Posts tweeting can be ommited based on post category, or custom field, or custom field and value pair.

 Derived from the original TwitterUpdater, version 3 has been fully rewritten to include OAuth authorisation with Twitter; because basic authentication (username & password) has now been deactivated for applications using the Twitter API.